 (2) Part B (Medical Insurance) which pays for outpatient care, physician bills, laboratory tests and medical equipment expenses.

-Part C, originally called Medicare Choice and now called Medicare Advantage plans, was added in 1997 and allows private insurers to provide additional coverage beyond original Medicare.
-Part D was added in 2006 and provides the framework for private insurers to cover prescription drugs.
-Some Medicare Advantage plans include drug coverage.
+Part C, originally called Medicare Choice and now called Medicare Advantage plans, was added in 1997 and allows private insurers to provide additional coverage beyond the original Medicare.
+Part D was added in 2006 and provides the framework for private insurers to cover prescription drug expenses.
+Some Medicare Advantage plans do in fact include prescription drug coverage.

-Individuals “prepay” Medicare Part A through the Medicare payroll (hospital) tax.
-The rule is if an individual has been working and paying the Medicare Part A payroll tax (currently equal to 1.45 percent of an individual’s gross wages and matched by the individual’s employer) for at least 10 years, then the individual is eligible to enroll in Part A at age 65 at no premium cost.
+Working individuals prepay their Medicare Part A monthly premiums through the Medicare payroll (Hospital Insurance) tax.
+The rule is that if an individual has been working and paying the Medicare payroll (Hospital Insurance) tax (currently equal to 1.45 percent of an individual’s gross wages and matched by the individual’s employer) for at least 10 years, then the individual is eligible to enroll in Part A at age 65 at no premium cost.

 Federal employees have been paying the Medicare Part A payroll tax since Jan.
 1, 1983.
 They and their spouses (if married at least 10 years) are therefore eligible to enroll in Part A at no monthly premium cost once they become age 65.
-Most federal employees are also enrolled in the Federal Employees Health Benefits (FEHB) program and most employees continue their FEHB insurance throughout their retirement.
+Most federal employees are also enrolled in the FEHB program and most employees are eligible and continue their FEHB insurance throughout their retirement.

 With this background information, here are some common questions concerning Medicare enrollment for federal employees who continue to work in federal service past age 65.